When migrants arrived in droves, this poor New Mexico city opened its arms

 "The phrase we like to use is, it's an unfunded federal mandate that's been placed upon our state," said Cullen Combs, the emergency manager in nearby Dona Ana County, New Mexico.

-"I have a lot of personal thoughts about it, but when I see a mother with a child who's having a seizure because they have a 103 temperature, that's gonna hit you," said Combs.
+"I have a lot of personal thoughts about it, but when I see a mother with a child who's having a seizure because they have a 103 temperature, that's going to hit you," Combs said.
 "And that's something that, we as Americans, we're just, we're going to have an outpouring of being able to help these folks."

-Last week, a month after Deming first began receiving the migrants, New Mexico Gov. Michelle Lujan Grisham sued the directors of DHS, ICE, and Border Patrol for what she called the federal government's "indiscriminate practice of releasing migrants in communities in the state's borderland area."
+Last week, a month after Deming first began receiving the migrants, New Mexico Gov. Michelle Lujan Grisham, a Democrat, sued the directors of DHS, ICE and Border Patrol for what she called the federal government's "indiscriminate practice of releasing migrants in communities in the state's borderland area."

 A spokesman for Customs and Border Protection (CBP), the DHS division that manages the Border Patrol, said the releases are a "last resort" and only done when the number of immigrants apprehended in an area in a day exceeds the bed space in border stations and immigrant detention centers.